 How to Choose a Program

-There are a few different paths available to you if you feel that cyber security engineering is a good fit and you meet the above criteria in experience, education and skill strengths.
-Depending on your specific goals combined with your background and financial situation you can decide which option is best for you.
+There are a few different paths available to you if you feel that cybersecurity engineering is a good fit and you meet some of the above criteria in experience, education and skill strengths.

-Most of the time, the best choice for those who know they want to work in the field of cyber security engineering is to obtain a Master’s Degree in Cyber Security Engineering.
-An advanced degree in this field is highly sought and frequently required.
-By getting a degree in cyber security engineering you are gaining a holistic and focused education in a specialized field, which is looked upon very favorably by employers.
+Often, the best choice for those who know they want to work in cybersecurity engineering is to obtain a master’s degree in this discipline.
+An advanced degree in this field is highly sought after, often preferred or even required by prospective employers.
+By earning a degree in cybersecurity engineering you gain a holistic and focused education in a highly specialized field.

-If you are comparing master’s programs be sure to evaluate the strength of the curriculum, the organization of the program, the faculty make-up and how well the program format lends itself to working professionals.
-Beware of computer science master degree programs with a specialization in cyber security.
-Unless you want a broad computer science degree, this option typically only gives you a few classes in cyber security and is not nearly as focused as a degree in cyber security engineering.
+If you are comparing master’s programs, be sure to evaluate the strength of the curriculum, the structure and reputation of the program, the faculty makeup and how well the program format lends itself to working professionals.
+Beware of computer science master degree programs with a specialization in cybersecurity.
+Unless you want a broad computer science degree, this option typically only gives you a few classes in cybersecurity and is not nearly as focused as a degree in cybersecurity engineering.